mirsah91/repro-api/docs/backend-trace-batching.md

 ## Trace-only batches

 If your instrumentation emits request metadata separately from the trace payloads, post the trace batches on their own.
-Provide the request identifier at the entry level and omit the `request` object entirely:
+Provide the request identifier in `traceBatch.rid` and omit the `request` object entirely:

 ```json
 {